jzay/cs1302-minesweeper-alpha/README.md

 ```

 Note that the first and last lines are blank and that the beginning of the
-other lines contain a single whitespace.
+other lines contain a single white space.
 You should replace the score in the
 output with the actual calculated score (mentioned above).

 #### Displaying Errors